 We are required to submit key performance indicators to the market operator MOSL who then publish the information on their website.
-The information is used by retailers, Ofwat and MOSL to ensure service to all customers in the market is compliant.
-Our Internal Audit Team carried out an audit of the key controls and processes in place within our Wholesale Operations and Compliance Teams.
-This looked at the effectiveness of processing retailer requests and performance reporting to ensure we meet market framework compliance.
+The information is used by retailers.
+Ofwat and MOSL to ensure service to all customers in the market is compliant.

+Our Internal Audit Team will confirm understanding of the reporting process for market performance information by performing interviews, walk throughs and evidence inspection.